Friday, July 25, 2008

-This is a weekly feature which will document some of the genea-blogger happenings as they relate to Facebook®.
+I am thinking of making this a weekly or at least periodic feature which will document some of the genea-blogger happenings as they relate to facebook®.

-- The Genea-Bloggers group has seen some more growth this past week.
-There are now 77 members - an increase of 29 members over last week, most of whom already have their blogs posted at Blog Networks in Facebook®.
+- The Genea-Bloggers group has seen some fantastic growth this past week.
+There are now 48 members, most of whom already have their blogs posted at Blog Networks in facebook®.

 - Also posted to the Genea-Bloggers group are upcoming events including Scanfest, Carnival of Genealogy - 53rd Edition, The Geneablogger's Picnic, and more.

 - As well the Genea-Bloggers group includes posts such as Are Your Children or Grandchildren Embarassed About You Having A Facebook® Page?, and many tutorials on how to use facebook® including Blog Networks, Rating Articles as well as Posting and Sharing.

 - There has been much discussion as to how useful facebook® will really be to genealogists and family historians.
 While that remains to be seen, several people like Schelly Talalay Dardashti have actually been able to connect with new cousins and other family members.

 Meeting new cousins is how I actually got started on facebook® back in December 2007.
 A first cousin from Post Falls, Idaho contacted me via email asking me to join facebook® so we could communicate.
 I was very hesitant at first and we played an email game of "feeling each other out" by asking questions about how we were related, who they knew within the family etc. Since I was not using facebook®, I too was wary about social networking, what information to reveal etc.